 - by using an approved home childcarer, you know that they have been checked and met basic criteria

 - you know the home childcarer has some understanding of children’s needs and what to do in an emergency

-- by using an approved home childcarer you may be able to access financial support through the childcare element of the Working Tax Credit or through NICs and tax exempt childcare vouchers
+- by using an approved home childcarer you may be able to access a range of financial support that is made available by Government to support the costs of childcare

 - you can arrange to have your child looked after in your own home

 - you have responsibilities as an employer of the home childcarer, for example, PAYE, terms and conditions of employment